Below are the College’s responses to our most frequently asked questions.

 There are multiple opportunities in Year 6 for students to engage with the College.
 We hold two Orientation Days in Year 6 for students to familiarise themselves with the Year 7 building, meet key staff and participate in auditions and other College activities.
 Being familiar with the campus and staff helps many students feel more comfortable in their first few days of Year 7.

 Year 6 students are invited to play Water Polo for the College during Term 4.
 This is an excellent opportunity for students to meet and develop friendships prior to the start of Year 7.
 Students are encouraged to sign up even if they haven’t played the game before.
+Our Music Program auditions are held in Term 3 and Yer 6 students begin ensemble rehearsals in Term 4.

 What is the Loreto Sisters involvement in the school and with students?

 The Loreto Sisters share the vision and mission of Mary Ward as they contribute their gifts across a variety of areas including education.
 There are four Sisters currently residing in Brisbane who regularly attend College events whereby they have plentiful opportunities to interact with the wider Loreto community including students, parents, staff and past pupils.
+Staff identify appropriate opportunities for students to connect with the Sisters using technology to support classroom learning.

 What Leadership opportunities are available to students?